mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_train_tool.md

 #### Performance Test

 The main test indicator of the performance test performed by the `benchmark_train` tool is the duration of a single forward inference.
-In a performance test, please set `epochs` to a value greater than 1, no need to set benchmark data parameters such as `expectedDataFile` etc. But you can set the parameter `timeProfiling` as True or False to decide whether to print the running time of the model at the network layer on a certain device.
+In a performance test, please set `epochs` to a value greater than 1, no need to set benchmark data parameters such as `expectedDataFile`, etc. But you can set the parameter `timeProfiling` as True or False to decide whether to print the running time of the model at the network layer on a certain device.
 The default value of `timeProfiling` is False.
 For example:

 ```bash
 ./benchmark_train --modelFile=./models/test_benchmark.ms --epochs=10